What are my options for going abroad?

 |If your undergraduate degree includes a compulsory period of study abroad, you will usually spend some or all of your 3rd year abroad.
 Each course will offer options to study at our partner institutions overseas.||

 Yes.
-Despite current uncertainty caused by Brexit, the University has confirmed that all 2018-19 entrants whose degree programmes include compulsory study abroad will be guaranteed funding support for their study abroad.
+Despite current uncertainty caused by Brexit, the University has confirmed that all 2018-19 entrants whose degree programmes include compulsory period of study in Europe will be guaranteed funding support for their time abroad.
 Full details on the delivery of the funding will be available soon.

 For applicants from 2020 onwards, arrangements will depend on Brexit negotiations.